genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis_exercises.md

     head(svafit$sv)
     ```
 A>
-A>    Note that the resulting estimated factors are not that different from  the PCs
+A>    The resulting estimated factors are not that different from the PCs.
 A>
 A>
     ```r